Unity-Technologies/progroups/README.md

 # ProGroups

-Organize you scene with groups and visibility toggles.
+Organize your scene with groups and visibility toggles.